Efficient Rare-Event Simulation for Random Geometric Graphs via Importance Sampling

 where $\cB(\mx_{0}) = \varnothing$; i.e., the blocking region is empty when there are no points.
 Note that the term $\left(1 - \vol(\cB(\mx_{i}))/\vol(W)\right)$ in Eq.~\eqref{eqn:Y-tilde} is the ratio of the uniform density $1/\vol(W) = 1/\lambda^d$ on the whole window~$W$ and the uniform density $1/ (\lambda^d - \vol(\cB(\mx_{i})))$ over the non-blocked region~${W\setminus \cB(\mx_{i})}$ for the $(i+1)$th point.
 Given that $\vol(\cB(\mx)) \leq \lambda^d$ for any $\mx \in \scG$, we ensure that $L(\mx) \le 1$ for any $\mx \in A$, as desired.
 With this choice of the importance sampling measure $\mu$, the estimator $Z_{\tt IS}$ for $\pp(\mX \in A)$, introduced in Eq.~\eqref{def.wt.zet}, is determined by $\wt Y$ given in Eq.~\eqref{eqn:Y-tilde} with $L:A\to[0,1]$ taken to be as in Eq.~\eqref{eqn:radon-nikodym-der}; see also Algorithm~\ref{alg:is} below.

-Ideally, in each iteration of the algorithm, we would like to identify the blocking region with the maximum possible volume; see Figure~\ref{subfig:block_a}.
+Ideally, in each iteration of the algorithm, we would like to identify the blocking region with the maximum possible volume; see Figure~\ref{subfig:block_a}. { In that case, we can remove $\mX_n \notin A$ from the stopping condition as it never happens when $\cB \neq W$}.
 Unfortunately, it can be computationally challenging to identify such a maximal blocking region and to compute its volume exactly so that a uniformly distributed point can be generated over the region outside the blocking region.
 However, since any subset of a maximal blocking region is also a valid blocking region, we can identify such sub-blocking regions in a computationally easy way.